mr-bt/manager.README/README.md

 I expect you to set expectations and context for everyone in your team so that we achieve a robust alignment and the temptation to embody an Unreasonable leader is low.

-## Technology
+### Technology

 So, you're a manager.
 It means you don't need to be technical anymore.
 You're an **Engineering** Manager.
 I don't expect you to code, but I expect you to be a technologist and influence technical decisions.
 You must understand what your people do to earn their trust and provide them with what they need to succeed.
+If you're a team lead you might be required to write code 20% of your time.

 > Dive Deep
 > Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdotes differ.
 No task is beneath them.
 > [Amazon's 14 leadership principles](https://www.amazon.jobs/en/principles)

-### Pragmatic Craftsmanship
+#### Pragmatic Craftsmanship

-Software Engineering is a craft, but it doesn't have an end in itself in a business context.
-Software exists to serve the customer.
+In the realm of software engineering, craftsmanship is a revered practice, yet its ultimate purpose lies in serving the customer.

-I always ask: If a team member were to be alerted at 4 am on a Friday to deal with an incident, would they be able to identify, test and ship a hotfix by 4:30 am with a sense of fulfilled duty?
-If not, the team must get the system in a state that enables it.
+A fundamental question I always pose is this: If a team member were to receive an alert at 4 am on a Friday due to an incident, could they, by 4:30 am, confidently identify, test, and deploy a hotfix, driven by a profound sense of duty?
+If this scenario seems unlikely, it's imperative that the team works towards a state of readiness that enables such a response.

-There are times when we need to make tactical moves to meet the customer's expectations.
-Technical debt must be managed to not pay an unpalatable future tax.
+In the pursuit of meeting customer expectations, there are instances when tactical decisions become necessary.
+Managing technical debt is crucial to avoid a burdensome future tax.

-Non Functional Requirements must be threaded carefully.
-There's little value in a system that doesn't work in specific situations, often when a high volume of users expect to use the system simultaneously.
-Also, there is little value in putting at risk customers' privacy.
+Careful attention must also be given to Non-Functional Requirements (NFRs).
+A system's value diminishes if it falters under specific circumstances, especially during high user demand.
+Similarly, jeopardizing customer privacy holds little merit.

-### Operational Excellence
+#### Operational Excellence

 Operational Excellence is a mindset that enables us to consistently and reliably ship, run and maintain systems that maximise business outcomes by meeting our customer's expectations.
 Operational Excellence is therefore reinforced by specific tools and processes.